pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/repo/groups/retrieval.rst

 * :response_code:`200,containing the list of repository groups`

-| :return:`list of groups in the same format as retrieving a single group; empty list if there are none defined`
+| :return:`list of groups in the same format as retrieving a single group; empty list if there are none`

 :sample_response:`200` ::